Ju1-js/seanime-docker/README.md

 - **`linux/arm64`** - 64-bit ARM devices (Raspberry Pi 4/5).
 - **`linux/arm/v7`** - Older 32-bit ARM devices.

 **Note:** The Intel drivers included in the `-hwaccel` image are only active on `amd64` platforms.
 The image will still run on ARM devices, but will fall back to software transcoding.
-The `-hwaccel` images are recent additions (and therefore their reliability cannot be guaranteed).

 ## Usage